B23CY1025/Tree-Visualiser/README.md

 ├── binarytree.js           # Binary Tree implementation
 ├── bst.js                  # BST implementation
 ├── avl.js                  # AVL Tree implementation

-How to Use
+-->How to Use<--
 Open index.html in a web browser

-Select the type of tree you want to visualize:
+->Select the type of tree you want to visualize:

-Binary Tree
+1) Binary Tree

-Binary Search Tree (BST)
+2) Binary Search Tree (BST)

-AVL Tree
+3) AVL Tree

 Use the controls panel to:

-Insert values (enter number and click Insert)
+-> Insert values (enter number and click Insert)

-Delete values
+-> Delete values

-Search for values
+-> Search for values

-Perform tree traversals
+-> Perform tree traversals

-Reset the tree
+-> Reset the tree

-Technical Details
+-->Technical Details<--
-Pure JavaScript implementation of tree algorithms
+-> JavaScript/C++ implementation of tree algorithms

-CSS animations for visual feedback
+-> CSS animations for visual feedback

-Responsive design using flexbox
+-> Responsive design using flexbox

-Object-oriented approach with TreeNode and Tree classes
+-> Object-oriented approach with TreeNode and Tree classes

-Visual representation using absolute positioning and SVG-like lines
+-> Visual representation using absolute positioning and SVG-like lines

-Requirements
+-->Requirements<--
-Modern web browser (Chrome, Firefox, Edge, Safari)
+-> Modern web browser (Chrome, Firefox, Edge, Safari)

-No server required - works directly from file system
+-> No server required - works directly from file system

-Future Improvements
-Add more tree types (Red-Black, Splay, etc.)

-Implement additional operations (rotation visualization for AVL)

-Add step-by-step explanations

-Include balance factor display for AVL trees

-Add zoom/pan functionality for large trees

 License
 This project is open-source and available under the MIT License.